creatorcao/mask-rcnn/coco-annotator.md

 This post is the instruction for installing [COCO Annotator](https://github.com/jsbroks/coco-annotator) on Macbook M1.

 I tried many labelling tools and then chose [Labelme](https://github.com/wkentaro/labelme) because it's friendly to the beginners.
 I tried two ways to install Labelme: to install the _app_ in your Macbook or through `conda/pip install` and then started with Python.

-One of the problems in LabelMe is it's not flexible and quite slow to open, I want to be more efficient to annotate image.
+One of the problems in [Labelme](https://github.com/wkentaro/labelme) is that it's not flexible and quite slow to open, I want to be more efficient to annotate image.

 And onetime I saw a blog mentioned using [COCO Annotator](https://github.com/jsbroks/coco-annotator), I was immediately attracted by its multiple functions and quick annotation style.
 But the install process is struggling.
-Below is the problems I encountered when I start to install it.
-Hope this blog could help you.

-BUT it's not a software, and I never try to use Docker before.
+Like,
+- not a software
+- needs Docker

 I followed the official tutorial but worked very slowly.
 I downloaded the Desktop Docker.app at first to cut some time implement it in my Terminal.
 The app run slowly and then I uninstalled it.
+Below is the problems I encountered when installing it.
+Hope this blog could help you.

 steps are: